iDevicesInc/SweetBlue/README.md

 *	Highly configurable scan filtering.
 *	Atomic and non-atomic transactions for easily coordinating authentication handshakes, initialization, and firmware updates.
 *	Undiscovery based on last time seen.
+*	Clean leakage of underlying native stack objects in case of emergency.
 *	Verbose logging that outputs human-readable thread IDs, UUIDs, status codes and states instead of alphabet soup.
 *	Wrangles a whole nest of thread spaghetti so you don’t have to - make a call on main thread, get a callback on main thread.
 *	Internal priority job queue that ensures serialization of all operations so native stack doesn’t get overloaded and important stuff gets done first.